-The type of charitable vehicle to use varies with a person’s goals, and how much they are looking to set aside for their preferred causes.
+The type of charitable vehicle to use varies with a person’s goals and how much they are looking to set aside for their preferred causes.
 For those looking to give a million dollars or more, a private foundation can make a lot of sense.
-For those who want to donate a few thousand dollars, a Donor Advised Fund (DAF) will do the trick.
-But for those who are looking to do something in-between, a Charitable Trust may be the best choice.
+For those who want to donate a few thousand dollars, a donor-advised fund (DAF) will do the trick.
+But for those who are looking to do something in-between, a charitable trust may be the best choice.

 There are two types of CLTs: grantor and non-grantor.
 The grantor CLT allows for the person making the gift to get a big tax deduction up front, and then get the assets back at the end.
-Sounds too good to be true?
+Sound too good to be true?
 Well, there is a catch.
 The grantor must pay income taxes on the interest, dividends, and capital gains generated from the trust despite the fact that they are not actually receiving any cash.
-This may seem like a deal breaker, but it can be bent to the taxpayer’s favor.
+This may seem like a deal breaker, but it can be bent in the taxpayer’s favor.

 Besides the tax losses that can be harvested, there is also a lump sum tax benefit.
-A grantor CLT allows for a massive tax deduction upfront based on the present value that the charity will receive.
+A grantor CLT allows for a massive tax deduction up front based on the present value that the charity will receive.
 The deduction is calculated by figuring out the expected amount that will go to charity via the income stream.

-The value of the income stream is derived from a formula based on IRS regulations which calculates the deduction.
+The value of the income stream is derived from a formula based on IRS regulations, which calculates the deduction.
 The formula has three main components: the term of years of the trust, the amount put into the trust, and the expected rate of return.
 The only thing the taxpayer doesn’t have control over is the expected rate.

-As an example, let’s take a CLT that is going to run for ten years.
-It starts with $1,000,000, and pays the qualified charity 5% per year on a quarterly basis.
+As an example, let’s take a CLT that is going to run for 10 years.
+It starts with $1,000,000 and pays the qualified charity 5% per year on a quarterly basis.
 The current AFR (May 2020) is 0.8%.
 Per IRS regulations, the present value of the donation is $470,633, which will go as an itemized deduction on the grantor’s tax return in year one.
 Of course, there are plenty of limitations, so you’ll want to check with your tax counsel before making any decisions.

 If the assets in the trust outperform the low 0.8% rate, the IRS doesn’t take your deduction back.
 The taxpayer keeps whatever is left over.
-Add that to the deduction and the couple hundred thousand of capital losses over the next two years and the tax benefits of the CLT look pretty amazing…and they are.
+Add that to the deduction and the couple hundred thousand of capital losses over the next two years, and the tax benefits of the CLT look pretty amazing—and they are.